Sterilization is the highest

 monitoring of the sterilization process, which is usually in your

-spore test strips that you send to the lab for testing.
-Test
+spore test that you send for testing.

 Normal